 Rudolph, the Red-Nose (sic) Reindeer

 Directed by Dick Rogers, Conducted and Arranged by Jimmy Leyden

 (Benida A-1021; 1955)

 You'll be a regular Macy's customer after hearing these singers.
-I got this 10" LP for a buck (!) on eBay.
+I got this 10" LP for a buck (!) on eBay last year.
 It was "Buy It Now," and I bought it now.
 Got here very quickly, and for G/VG condition vinyl, it yielded a very good file.
 After I removed most of the clicks, anyway.

 The mono sound is tremendous, though I decided to tweak the upper end a bit on VinylStudio.
 One look at the track titles, and I figured this would be a fairly dull listen, but it's mostly delightful.
 Dick (Harlem Nocturne, et al.) Rodgers is the director, and I was surprised by his considerable arranging skills--and then I noticed the Jimmy Leyden (Bell, Decca, RCA) credit on the back jacket.
 It was Jimmy, all along.
 That explained it.